Generalized forms of an overconstrained sliding mechanism consisting of two congruent tetrahedra

-\abstract We investigate motions of a bar structure consisting of two congruent tetrahedra, whose vertices in their basic position form the vertices of a rectangular parallelepiped.
+ABSTRACT.
+We investigate the motions of a bar structure consisting of two congruent tetrahedra, whose edges in their basic position form the face diagonals of a rectangular parallelepiped.
 The constraint of the motion is that the originally intersecting edges should remain coplanar.
 We determine all finite motions of our bar structure.
-This generalizes our earlier work, where we did the same for the case that the rectangular parallelepiped was a cube. \endabstract
+This generalizes our earlier work, where we did the same for the case when the rectangular parallelepiped was a cube.
+At the end of the paper we point out three further possibilities to generalize the question about the cube, and give for them examples of finite motions.